Director, Center for Entrepreneurship,

 Fax: (813) 974-6175

-Dr. Fountain currently serves as the Founding Director of the University of South Florida's (USF) Interdisciplinary, Cross-Campus Center for Entrepreneurship, where he directs the University-wide Undergraduate and Graduate interdisciplinary programs in Entrepreneurship, the Interdisciplinary USF Graduate Certificate in Entrepreneurship and the Master of Science Degree in Entrepreneurship in Applied Technologies and graduate training programs in entrepreneurship for business, engineering, medical and sustainability students.
-He also serves as the faculty Director for the USF Student Innovation Incubator.
-He holds faculty senior faculty appointments in the Muma Colleges of Business (John and Beverley Grant Endowed Chair), Medicine (Professor) and Engineering (Professor).
-He also serves as an Entrepreneur-in-Residence at the Tampa Bay Research and Innovation Center (TBRIC) at the USF Center for Advanced Medical Learning and Simulation (CAMLS).
-Under Dr. Fountain's direction, the Center for Entrepreneurship has developed national and international prominence as evidenced by top USASBE national awards (Model Specialty Program, Innovative Pedagogy and Innovative New Course) in 2004, 2005, and 2006, the USASBE Conference Pillar Award in Pedagogy in 2009 and national ranking by Princeton Review and Entrepreneur Magazine as one of the nation's top graduate entrepreneurship education programs for the past consecutive 8 years.
-In 2009 Dr. Fountain was honored as one of the top 100 business leaders in Tampa Bay by Tampa Bay CEO.
-Dr. Fountain has served as the Director of the National Consortium for Life Sciences Entrepreneurship and as an Entrepreneur-in-Residence with the Kauffman Foundation.
-He served for 4 years as the Vice President for Development of USASBE, 2 years as a Board Member-at-Large.
-He served as the National Director of the National Consortium for Life Sciences Entrepreneurship from 1999 until 2004, as an Entrepreneur-in-Residence at the Ewing Marion Kauffman Foundation and as a member of the Board for the Kauffman Fellows Program prior to becoming the Founding Center Director at USF.
-He is a pioneer in the development and adoption of Life Sciences Entrepreneurship as a sub-interdisciplinary specialty in entrepreneurship education linking the disciplines of science, medicine, engineering, sustainability and business.
+Under Fountain's direction, the Center for Entrepreneurship has developed national and international prominence as evidenced by top USASBE national awards (Model Specialty Program, Innovative Pedagogy and Innovative New Course) in 2004, 2005, and 2006, the USASBE Conference Pillar Award in Pedagogy in 2009 and national ranking by Princeton Review and Entrepreneur Magazine as one of the nation's top graduate entrepreneurship education programs for the last decade.
+In 2009, Fountain was honored as one of the top 100 business leaders in Tampa Bay by Tampa Bay CEO.
+He has served as the director of the National Consortium for Life Sciences Entrepreneurship and as an entrepreneur-in-residence with the Kauffman Foundation.
+He served as the vice president for development of USASBE for four years and served as a board member-at-large for two years.
+He served as the national director of the National Consortium for Life Sciences Entrepreneurship from 1999 until 2004, as an entrepreneur-in-residence at the Ewing Marion Kauffman Foundation and as a member of the board for the Kauffman Fellows Program.
+He is a pioneer in the development and adoption of life sciences entrepreneurship as a sub-interdisciplinary specialty in entrepreneurship education linking the disciplines of science, medicine, engineering, sustainability and business.

-Dr. Fountain has focused the past thirty-five years on creating, financing, growing and harvesting biotechnology, and medical device and life science companies.
-In his career prior to coming to USF, Dr. Fountain founded or co-founded eleven new ventures, three of which became publicly traded companies.
-During his corporate career he has served in a variety of leadership roles including Chief Scientific Officer, Chief Executive Officer and Chairman of the Board.
-Dr. Fountain was a pioneer in the field of development and application of the use of phospholipids in micro- and nano-particle technologies for drug encapsulation.
+Fountain was a pioneer in the field of development and application of the use of phospholipids in micro- and nano-particle technologies for drug encapsulation.
 He has successfully patented and commercialized numerous innovative medical and diagnostic products for the domestic and international marketplace, including sustained release anti-cancer drugs, genetically engineered diagnostic products for autoimmune diseases, microencapsulated dermatologic products and advanced subunit vaccine products for prevention human and animal infectious disease.
 His research efforts have yielded over 70 peer-reviewed publications, 23 issued US patents, over 70 international patents.
 His patented technology platforms are currently utilized in over 180 products worldwide.
+Fountain spent the last 35 years creating, financing, growing and harvesting biotechnology, and medical device and life science companies.
+In his career prior to coming to USF, Dr. Fountain founded or co-founded eleven new ventures, three of which became publicly traded companies.
+During his corporate career he has served in a variety of leadership roles including chief scientific officer, chief executive Oofficer and chairman of the board.

 - GEB 6930/EIN 6935 - Strategic Market Assessments for New Technologies